Accidentals: A Novel by Susan M. Gaines

 Oxford University Press

 In 1936 a German chemist identified the remnants of chlorophyll molecules in ancient rocks and oils.
 Presumably, it came from plants that had lived and died millions of years in the past.
 But it was another twenty-five years before his insight was confirmed and the term “biomarker” coined to describe fossil molecules whose molecular structures reveal the presence of otherwise elusive organisms and processes.
 Once the power of this concept was recognized, the hunt was on, and over the past sixty years, hundreds of biomarkers have been identified in oceans and sediments, ancient rocks, petroleum, soils and coals.
+Biomarkers help oceanographers to elucidate the temperatures and CO2 concentrations in ancient seas, and climatologists to predict those of future ones; petroleum geologists to predict the whereabouts of oil; paleontologists to track the evolution of flowering plants; microbiologists to understand the ecology of microbes in natural waters and sediments… Biomarkers are providing clues to the earliest forms of life on earth and, as space exploration makes extraterrestrial rock samples available, may aide in detecting life elsewhere in the solar system.
+Echoes of Life is the story of these molecules and how they are revealing the history of the earth and its life.
+It is also the story of how a few maverick organic chemists and geologists defied the dictates of their disciplines and, at a time when the natural sciences were fragmenting into ever-more-specialized sub-disciplines, reunited chemistry, biology and geology in a common endeavor.

 Reviews and Blurbs

-‘…invaluable for readers approaching biogeochemistry from an allied science or as a student.
-Echoes of Life offers a festive celebration of why science is fun and of the ‘rampant human curiosity’ that fuels science…’
+‘We gain glimpses of the character of our planet from childhood to its present seniority.
+Although a first-rate biogeochemical text, the book features some of the qualities of a family photograph…’ – James Lovelock ‘…invaluable for readers approaching biogeochemistry from an allied science or as a student.
+Echoes of Life offers a festive celebration of why science is fun and of the ‘rampant human curiosity’ that fuels science…’ – Katharine Freeman, Science

 Other Work